mickmister/grafana-to-csv/README.md

 ### Google Sheets Configuration

-Follow the instructions here to create a Google API service account and obtain an API key https://support.google.com/a/answer/7378726.
+Follow the instructions [here](https://support.google.com/a/answer/7378726) to create a Google API service account and obtain an API key.
 Then supply the following values in the `.env` file:

 ```
 GOOGLE_API_KEY=(API key)
 GOOGLE_SPREADSHEET_NAME=(The name of the spreadsheet you want to create)
 ```

-Then supply only one of the following to have the spreadsheet shared with you:
+Then supply only one of the following to have the spreadsheet shared with you. `GOOGLE_USER_EMAIL` takes precedence if both are provided:

 ```
 GOOGLE_USER_EMAIL=(Your work/personal Google email address)